surgeventures/opentelemetry_datadog/README.md

 # OpentelemetryDatadog

 Datadog exporter for OpenTelemetry in Elixir.
-Exports traces directly to the Datadog Agent using the native `/v0.5/traces` protocol over MessagePack.
+Exports traces directly to the Datadog Agent using the native Datadog protocol over MessagePack.

+Supports both `/v0.4/traces` (default) and `/v0.5/traces` endpoints.

 ## Why?